Suna Yoga

 The Specific Benefits for Older Adults

-As the body ages, several specific challenges become more pressing.
-Balance deteriorates, increasing fall risk.
-Joints become stiffer, limiting range of motion.
-Muscle mass decreases without targeted activity.
-Bone density declines.
-Yoga, when practised consistently, addresses all of these directly.
-Balance postures build the proprioceptive awareness and lower limb strength that prevent falls.
-Gentle range-of-motion work maintains joint mobility.
-Weight-bearing postures help preserve bone density.
+As the body ages, several challenges become more pressing.
+Balance deteriorates, increasing fall risk significantly (falls are the leading cause of injury-related hospitalisation in adults over 65 in the UK).
+Joints stiffen, limiting range of motion and daily function.
+Muscle mass declines without targeted activity.
+Bone density reduces, increasing fracture risk.
+Yoga, practised consistently, addresses all of these directly.

 For mental health, the benefits are equally significant.
-Research on yoga and ageing consistently shows improvements in mood, reduced anxiety, better sleep, and even enhanced cognitive function in older practitioners.
-The social dimension of group classes adds the further benefit of connection and belonging.
+Multiple reviews of yoga in older adult populations show improvements in mood, reduced anxiety and depression, better sleep quality, and even improvements in cognitive function including memory and executive function.
+The social dimension of group yoga classes provides the connection and belonging that is a critical but often overlooked component of mental health in older adults.

 Modifications and Adaptations

-Almost any yoga posture can be adapted for older adults using props, reduced range of motion, or chair support.
-Chair yoga, in which all postures are either performed seated or use the chair as support, is an excellent option for those with limited mobility or balance concerns.
-Many of the most beneficial aspects of yoga, conscious breathing, body awareness, and mindful presence, are entirely unaffected by physical limitation.
+Almost every yoga posture can be adapted for older adults through reduced range of motion, prop support, or chair modification.
+Chair yoga, in which postures are either performed seated or use the chair as support, is an excellent option for those with limited mobility, balance concerns, or recovering from injury or surgery.
+Chair versions of Sun Salutations, Warrior poses, and forward folds retain the breath-movement connection and the physical benefits of the original postures.

 Your Cart